 Our degree course structure has been drawn up in accordance with the new guidelines established by current legislation and verified by the National Agency for Quality Assessment and Accreditation (ANECA).

 The student must complete 240 credits

-Up to 6 credits will be recognised on the basis of the activities carried out by the student throughout his or her degree course.
-Credits will be awarded for cultural, sports, student representation, solidarity and cooperation activities at the University, or by taking the following subject modules: Ethics of Voluntary Work, or Human Rights.
+The recognition of 6 credits will be assessed depending on the different activities that the student performs throughout his degree.
+They will be awarded for university cultural activities, sports, student representation, solidarity and cooperation, or for taking one of the following subjects: Ethics of volunteering or Human Rights.

 The aim of this programme is to support students' on-the-job training under the ongoing supervision of the University's Professional Careers Department, the academic department responsible for awarding the degree, and the partner company or institution where the internship takes place.
 You will be advised on how best to choose your internship, and will be monitored and tutored on an ongoing basis, with a view to your own professional interests.Further information on internships List of companies interships

 The final research project involves researching a topic or creating a practical professional initiative on the student's own motion, under the supervision of one or more Department academic staff and, sometimes, professionals in the business world.

 Through the transversal subjects you will be able to complement your education and complete your CV in a practical, collaborative and fun way.

 It is a voluntary program with no added cost.
 Upon completion, you will be provided with a diploma.Access all the information